 - Submix Effects: Reverb, EQ, Dynamics Processor

 Steam Audio fundamentally integrates with the new Unreal Audio Engine's spatialization, occlusion, and reverb systems to bring next-gen physics-based audio experiences to UE4 for VR.
-This is an early access version of Steam Audio with significant updates, more example projects, and workflow improvements planned for 4.17.
+This is an beta version of Steam Audio with significant updates, more example projects, and workflow improvements planned for 4.17.
 Epic and Valve welcome any feedback, questions, or ideas for improvements.

 See https://valvesoftware.github.io/steam-audio/for more information, documentation, and support help about Steam Audio.

 New: Improved Color Grading ToolThe Color Grading user interface is improved to make it easier to use!